Office leasing still runs on a few steady truths

-Buckhead and Midtown remain reference points for many regional headquarters, while Cumberland, Perimeter, and Decatur style submarkets compete on commute patterns and rent steps.
-Gwinnett and north Fulton continue to draw users who want newer product or shorter drives for a share of the team.
-None of that replaces block by block knowledge.
-A Midtown block and a Perimeter tower can share the same star rating online yet behave totally differently for a fifty person law firm versus a growing tech services shop.
+Buckhead and Midtown remain reference points for many regional headquarters, while Cumberland, Perimeter, and Decatur-style submarkets compete on commute patterns and rent steps.
+Gwinnett and north Fulton continue to draw users who want newer product or shorter drives for part of the team.
+None of that replaces block-by-block knowledge.
+A Midtown block and a Perimeter tower can share the same star rating online yet behave totally differently for a fifty-person law firm versus a growing tech services shop.

 Sublease space can clear quickly or linger depending on furniture, demising flexibility, and how the sublandlord's story reads to incoming credit.
 Your broker should separate true availability from space that is technically on the market yet tied up in internal approvals.
 That is standard leasing practice, not drama.